-During the year our companies in home care had difficulties delivering and completing projects because of infection control measures in eldercare.
-At the same time, the demographic trend with a growing aging population, as well as technological developments also continued to drive underlying growth.
-One effect of the demographic trend is the growing need for elderly care, which is causing the home care area to grow as healthcare providers streamline services.
-For the patient, home care provides the opportunity to live at home longer, which is expected to provide a higher quality of life for the individual.
+During the year our companies in homecare had difficulties delivering because of infection control measures in eldercare.
+At the same time, the demographic trend of a growing, ageing population, as well as technological developments, also continued to drive underlying growth.
+At the end of the year we made two acquisitions in welfare technology, which together strengthen AddLife's position in digital health, with the aim of becoming a driving force in tomorrow's digital healthcare and social care.

-The COVID-19 pandemic left its mark on 2020, clarifying the opportunities that AddLife has to make a difference by helping to benefit both patients and society.
-AddLife's offer to healthcare services is attractive on the market and we will continue to offer new treatment options, proactive diagnostics, technical aids and digital solutions for both institutional care and care at home.
-There is a huge backlog of patients waiting for health care in all countries in the wake of the pandemic, which will take a long time to manage.
+The COVID-19 pandemic during the year has clarified the opportunities that AddLife has to make a difference by helping to benefit both patients and society.
+AddLife's offering to healthcare services is attractive on the market and we will continue to offer new treatment options, proactive diagnostics, technical aids and digital solutions for both institutional care and care at home.
+There is a large backlog of patients waiting for care in all countries in the wake of the pandemic, which is expected to take a long time to manage.